aws/aws-toolkit-vscode/docs/debugging-nodejs-lambda-functions.md

     }
     ```

-3. Open `<sam app root>/.vscode/launch.json`, and add the following property to the `Python: Remote Attach` configuration that you created earlier, after `"request": "attach",`:
+3. Open `<sam app root>/.vscode/launch.json`, and add the following property to the `NodeJS: Remote Attach` configuration that you created earlier, after `"request": "attach",`:

     ```jsonc
-    "preLaunchTask": "Debug Python Lambda Function",
+    "preLaunchTask": "Debug NodeJS Lambda Function",
     ```

-Now you can just press `F5`, and Visual Studio Code will invoke SAM CLI and wait for the `waiting for debugger to attach...` message before attaching the debugger.
+Now you can just press `F5`, and Visual Studio Code will invoke SAM CLI and wait for the `Mounting .* as .*:ro inside runtime container` message before attaching the debugger.